-- The rabies virus is almost always fatal; in addition, pets diagnosed with the disease are required by law to be euthanized - Pets should be protected through vaccination as required by law and by avoiding situations in which they could be exposed to a rabid animal - A recent retrospective study revealed interesting insights into the effectiveness of rabies vaccinations in young dogs, including incidences of vaccine failure - Most well-loved pets are over-vaccinated against rabies over their lifetimes, and until city and state vaccine laws are amended to accept titers in lieu of vaccinations, this will continue to be a medical problem for many animals
+- The rabies virus is almost always fatal; in addition, pets diagnosed with the disease are required by law to be euthanized - Pets should be protected through vaccination as required by law and by avoiding situations in which they could be exposed to a rabid animal - A retrospective study revealed interesting insights into the effectiveness of rabies vaccinations in young dogs, including incidences of vaccine failure - Most well-loved pets are over-vaccinated against rabies over their lifetimes, and until city and state vaccine laws are amended to accept titers in lieu of vaccinations, this will continue to be a medical problem for many animals - Rabies vaccinations should never be given in combination with or at the same time as another vaccine

 Editor's Note: This article is a reprint.
-It was originally published December 05, 2018.
+It was originally published December 5, 2018.